YongJiunn/DnStack/README.md

 ### Concept
 #### DnStack vs DNS
-DnStack is following the concept of Blockstack.
-The idea is listed in their documentation and DnStack is a Proof-of-Concept (POC) on how Blockstack DNS (BNS) works.
+DnStack is following the concept of Blockstack DNS (BNS).
+The idea is listed in their documentation and DnStack is a Proof-of-Concept (POC) on how BNS works.
 > Read More

 <a href="https://docs.blockstack.org/core/naming/comparison.html#blockstack-vs-dns">Blockstack vs DNS</a>